eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 }
 ```

 Now, assuming `esbuild` is installed, if we try to invoke this it *won't succeed as expected*.
-Intead we'll get a warning back about some dependencies that couldn't be resolved.
+Instead we'll get a warning back about some dependencies that couldn't be resolved.
 For example:

 > Could not resolve "fs"

 This makes sense since we're bundling for the web, and we can't depend on packages that rely on the usual environment with a filesystem.
-So, we need to update our language to make it compabible in a web-based context.
+So, we need to update our language to make it compatible in a web-based context.

 ## Factoring out File System Dependencies